-Home / Africa Blog / Umfolozi Hluhluwe National Park
+Home / South Africa / Umfolozi Hluhluwe National Park

 Umfolozi Hluhluwe National Park

-I spent the whole of Saturday in the Umfolozi /Hluhluwe Park ..its only 1 ½ drive from Richards Bay and we were there just after they opened the gate for the day.
+I spent the whole of Saturday in the Umfolozi /Hluhluwe Park .. it’s only a 1 ½ drive from Richards Bay and we were there just after they opened the gate for the day.
 The weather was nice and cool unusual for December in Zululand.
-We saw everything except any of the big cats and elephants.
-The park is the greenest I’ve ever seen it and puddles of water to be found around every corner …..a beautiful site especially during one of the warmest and most humid months of the year.
-The Hluhluwe – Umfolozi Park lies in the heart of the Zulu Kingdom, where ancient trails lead through the thornveld and along the mighty rivers of Africa’s oldest established Wilderness area.
-This rich tapestry of natural cultural history still beats to the rhythms of Africa.
+We saw everything except the big cats and elephants.
+The park is the greenest I’ve ever seen and puddles of water to be found around every corner …..a beautiful site especially during one of the warmest and most humid months of the year.
+The Hluhluwe–Umfolozi Park lies in the heart of the Zulu Kingdom, where ancient trails lead through the thornveld and along the mighty rivers of Africa’s oldest established Wilderness area.
+This rich tapestry of natural cultural history still beats the rhythms of Africa.

 elephant-sunset